sanchox/gray16norm/README.md

 - GCC (or compatible C compiler)
 - pkg-config
 - GStreamer 1.0 development headers and libraries: `gstreamer-1.0`, `gstreamer-video-1.0`
+- Python 3 with NumPy and Matplotlib (mandatory; used to generate 65k-entry LUT headers for all palettes during build)

 Runtime:
 - GStreamer 1.0 core and base plugins